DSPIRL/Nucamp/WebDev/2-Javascript/messing-around/md/challenge.md

-# Class Practice: Vehicle Showroom System
+# What You'll Do

-## Scenario
+## The Scenario:
-A newly opened car showroom in the bustling city of Autoville is experiencing an influx of customers interested in various types of vehicles.
-They require a system to manage and describe the vehicles, particularly cars with varying numbers of doors.
+In the town of Eduville, the local school is moving from paper-based records to a digital system.
+They have collected student data in various formats, including JSON.
+However, they need a reliable way to import this data into their new system without crashing, even if the data is sometimes malformed.

-You are the lead developer hired by the Autoville showroom to create the vehicle management system.
-Your task is to define classes for vehicles in general and cars in particular, including a method to describe the cars.
+You are the software consultant chosen by the Eduville school to build the student data parser.
+Your challenge is to create a function to parse JSON data representing a student and to implement robust error handling in case the data is not in the correct format.

-## Objectives
+## Your Goals:
-1. Create a Vehicle class.
-2. Create a Car class that inherits from Vehicle.
-3. Add a method to describe the car.
+- Parse JSON data.
+- Implement error handling for invalid JSON.

 ## Instructions
+1. Fork the CodePen found here: Parsing Practice: Student Data Parser
-You do not need to modify the HTML for this exercise.
-Finish the JavaScript functions to do the following:
+2. You do not need to modify the HTML for this exercise.
+Finish the JavaScript functions as follows:

-1. Create a class Vehicle with properties for make and model.
-2. Create a class Car that extends Vehicle and includes an additional property for numberOfDoors.
-3. Write a method describeCar() inside the Car class.
+3. Inside the parseStudentData function, set up a try/catch block to handle errors in the data, in case the JSON string is malformed.
+4. Inside the try block, use JSON.parse() to parse the input string.
+5. In the catch block, return a custom error message.
-4. Uncomment the last line and view the results in the console.
+6. Un-comment the last two lines to view the results in the console.

+Post the URL of your forked version of this Codepen to this forum.
+You will not be graded on this challenge.
+It will be used for class discussion and knowledge assessment.
+Please submit your attempt even if it's not working completely.
+You should see a message similar to this in your console if you have completed this exercise successfully: